Healthcare Kaizen Contents

 9) The Role of Leaders in Kaizen

-• What should be the specific role and actions of leaders at different levels: top-level, middle, and front-line managers?
-How can leaders participate in Kaizen – promoting, supporting, coaching, and sharing improvements.
+Clarifies the roles and actions of leaders at all levels—senior leaders, middle managers, and frontline managers—and explains how leaders actively participate in Kaizen by promoting, supporting, coaching, and sharing improvements.

 10) Creating an Organization-Wide Kaizen Program